vimc/montagu-machine/docs/Support.md

 ## Upgrading and rebooting
 ### Graceful shutdown
 Everything will shutdown gracefully on host system shutdown.
-The Vagrant VMs are installed as a service (once https://vimc.myjetbrains.com/youtrack/issue/VIMC-1477 is deployed) and Docker will automatically stop containers on shutdown.
+The Vagrant VMs are installed as a service and Docker will automatically stop containers on shutdown.

 ### Upgrade
 ```